alienator88/Pearcleaner/README.md

 - New feature alert on app startup
 - Can update app conditions remotely for finding more files for unique apps, therefore not requiring new app updates/releases
 - Optional Homebrew cleanup
+- Include extra directories to search for apps in
+- Exclude files/folders from the leftover file search
 - Custom auto-updater that pulls latest release notes and binaries from GitHub Releases (Pearcleaner should run from `/Applications` folder to avoid permission issues)